MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/use-query-parameters.md

 ## Count parameter

 Use the `-Count` query parameter to store the count of the total number of items in a collection in the specified count variable.
+On resources that derive from [DirectoryObjects](/powershell/module/microsoft.graph.directoryobjects/?view=graph-powershell-1.0&preserve-view=true), `-Count` is only supported in [advanced queries](/graph/aad-advanced-queries).

 For example, the following command returns all the users and stores their count in the variable `$userCount`.
 Querying the variable will return the count of all the users.